maknahar/golang/README.md

 **It is not a framework** and there is no convention.
 Feel free to remove the part of code that doesnt't suite your taste.
 Let us know about it if possible.
 I promise it will be healthy discussion.

 # TODO
-I have added TODO where ever a change is required before by developer to personalize the web service to your need.
+I have added TODO whereever any change is required before by developer to personalize the web service to your need.

-# Package Used
+# Used Packages
 1. [chi](https://github.com/go-chi/chi) : For Routing
 2. [flag](https://github.com/namsral/flag): For configurations (environment variables and command line arguments)
 3. [logrus](https://github.com/sirupsen/logrus): For Logging